Our Employment Law Solicitors can help you if you’ve suffered from discrimination at work because of a disability.

 Reasonable Adjustments at Work

-You can make a disability discrimination claim against your employer if they fail to make reasonable adjustments to help you whilst you’re at work.
-These could be relatively simple adjustments such as providing you with a special keyboard or chair to more complex adjustments such as a wheelchair.
+You can make a disability discrimination claim against your employer if they fail to make reasonable adjustments to prevent or reduce the disadvantage you are suffering at work relating to your disability.

 Making a Disability Discrimination Claim

 There are strict time limits for disability discrimination claims.
-This is usually three months from the date of a discriminatory act, the last in a series of acts, or three months from dismissal.
-Understanding the rules around time limits is difficult in discrimination claims.
-Getting expert legal advice from an Employment Law Solicitor as early as possible is essential.
+You must submit your claim to an employment tribunal within three months less one day from the date of the discriminatory act or the last act in a series of discriminatory acts.
+Understanding the rules around time limits can be difficult in discrimination claims especially where there has been more than one incident of discrimination or where the discrimination is ongoing.
+Getting expert legal advice from an Employment Law Solicitor as early as possible is essential to ensure you take action in time.

-Before starting a disability discrimination claim you will need to complete the Early Conciliation process through ACAS.
-The time limits are paused while this process takes place.
-The Early Conciliation process is designed to try to reach an agreement before you end up at an Employment Tribunal.
+Before starting a disability discrimination claim you will need to complete the early conciliation process with Acas.
+The early conciliation process is designed to give you and the employer the chance to try and reach an agreement before you submit an Employment Tribunal claim.

-Simpson Millar’s team of Employment Solicitors and Lawyers have years of experience advising on disability related cases and winning Employment Tribunal claims.
+Simpson Millar’s team of Employment Solicitors have years of experience advising on disability related cases and will explain the complex rules around disability discrimination claims to ensure you understand your position.

 We're happy to help